 These arguments can be supplied to the function either directly, as the results of other formulas, or as references to cells containing numeric values.

-In Excel 2003 the function can accept up to 30 number arguments, but in Excel 2007 and Excel 2010 the function can accept up to 255 numbers.
+In Excel 2003 the function can accept up to 30 number arguments, but in Excel 2007 and later versions of Excel, the function can accept up to 255 numbers.

 In this example, the Harmean function returns the value 1.229508197.